On the Application of Reliability Theory to Cellular Network Mobility Performance Analysis: Performance Evaluation

 \section{Performance Evaluation}

 In this section, the novel KPIs of MTBO and MOT are jointly evaluated with the mobility and outage KPIs.
-The considered exemplary scenario is described in \cite[Sec.\,IV.B]{Subhyalhandblockagepaper}, where the MPUEs are assumed either in the free space setting or with hand blockage on panel 1 (P1) and P3.
+The considered exemplary scenario is described in \cite[Sec.\,IV.B]{Subhyalhandblockagepaper}, where the MPUEs are assumed either in the free space (FS) setting or with hand blockage (HB) on panel 1 (P1) and P3.

-It can be seen in Fig.\, \ref{fig:Fig4a} that as the UE speed increases, both successful handovers and mobility failures increase.
-For example, for the free space case, as the UE speed increases from \SI{60}{km/h} to \SI{120}{km/h}, the number of successful handovers increases almost two-fold (from \SI{19.3}{} to \SI{31.3}{KPI/UE/min}).
-The mobility failures also increase correspondingly by almost 5x (from \SI{0.5}{} to \SI{2.4}{KPI/UE/min}).
+In \Cref{Table2}, the two key mobility KPIs of successful handovers and mobility failures are shown, normalized to the number of UEs $N_\mathrm{UE}$ in the network and to time (expressed as \SI{}{KPI/UE/min}).
+It can be seen in \Cref{Table2} that as the UE speed increases, both successful handovers and mobility failures increase.
+For example, for the FS case, as the UE speed increases from \SI{60}{km/h} to \SI{120}{km/h}, the number of successful handovers increases almost two-fold (from \SI{19.30}{} to \SI{31.29}{KPI/UE/min}).
+The mobility failures also increase correspondingly by almost 5x (from \SI{0.48}{} to \SI{2.45}{KPI/UE/min}).
 Since the UE also traverses more cell boundaries at higher speeds, the probability of both handovers and mobility failures increases.
-This is also represented by the increase in the corresponding outage components of successful handovers and mobility failures in Fig.\, \ref{fig:Fig4b}.
-Compared to \SI{60}{km/h}, at \SI{120}{km/h}, mobility becomes more challenging because of greater temporal variations in the signal RSRPs due to dominant fast fading.
+This is also represented by the increase in the corresponding outage components of successful handovers and mobility failures in \Cref{Table3}.
+Compared to \SI{60}{km/h}, at \SI{120}{km/h} mobility becomes more challenging because of greater temporal variations in the signal RSRPs due to dominant fast fading.
 This is the other significant reason why more mobility failures are observed at higher speeds.
-The temporal variations also lead to adverse radio link conditions and hence the outage due to SINR degradation and BFR also increases in Fig.\, \ref{fig:Fig4b}.
+The temporal variations also lead to adverse radio link conditions and hence the outage due to SINR degradation and BFR also increases in \Cref{Table3}.
 As a result, the total outage is also seen to increase.